-Send a stop bit on the bus (SDA transitions to high while SCL is high).
+Generate a STOP condition on the bus (SDA transitions to high while SCL is high).

-I2C.readinto(buf)
+12C.readinto(buf, nack=True)

 Reads bytes from the bus and stores them into buf.
 The number of bytes read is the length of buf.
-An ACK will be sent on the bus after receiving all but the last byte, and a NACK will be sent following the last byte.
+An ACK will be sent on the bus after receiving all but the last byte.
+After the last byte is received, if nack is true then a NACK will be sent, otherwise an ACK will be sent (and in this case the slave assumes more bytes are going to be read in a later call).